 Do light socket cameras need to be plugged in?

-No, they don’t require a separate plug or power cord.
+No, light socket cameras do not require a separate plug or power cord.
 They draw power directly from the light socket they are screwed into, making for a completely wire-free installation.

 Can you use a light socket camera without Wi-Fi?